 Establish a Routine

-- By 10:00 am, I’ll have 2,000 steps done
+- By 10:00 AM, aim to have about 2,000 steps under your belt.

 Determine your Current Average